Jeffail/gabs/README.md

 /* Search returns an object of the same type as jsonParsed which should contain the target
  * data.
 Data returns the interface{} wrapped target object, it's then safe to attempt to cast
  * this object in order to determine whether the search obtained what you expected.
+ *
+ * These calls will accept a zero or greater number of string args.
  */
 if valueOne, ok := jsonParsed.Search("outter", "inner", "value1").Data().(float64); ok {
 	// outter.inner.value1 was found and its value is now stored in valueOne.